alter5/citygo-backend-nodejs/README.md

   npm run dev

 # Unit Testing
-Unit testing is done using Jest.
+Unit testing is done using Jest

+## Testing the Database
 In Jest, test suites run on their own threads
 * A new connection pool is created for each test suite containing a max of 3 connections
-* Each test case is executed in a db transaction, which is then rolled back to prevent interfering with other test cases
+* Each test case is executed using a db transaction, which is then rolled back to prevent interfering with other test cases